RemyAllegro/foundryvtt-cbrpnkroller/README.md

 # CBR+PNK Roller

-A dice roller for CBR+PNK in FoundryVTT, based on code by Megastruktur and drewg13
+An Unofficial dice roller for CBR+PNK in FoundryVTT, based on code by Megastruktur and drewg13

 ## Usage